Safety Tips in Paris

 Fake requests for help

 Groups of young people may approach you asking for a signature to support an NGO or some other cause.
-They won't just approach you to ask for money — they will also take the opportunity to distract you and attempt to steal your belongings.
+They won't just approach you to ask for money.
+They will also take the opportunity to distract you and attempt to steal your belongings.

 Unofficial Taxis

-Do not accept transportation services offered to you at airports, train stations, or on the street, as they are not official — meaning they will charge you much higher prices or find some excuse to ask for extra money.
+Do not accept transportation services offered to you at airports, train stations, or on the street, as they are not official.
+Meaning they will charge you much higher prices or find some excuse to ask for extra money.

 Fake Identification